AstarNetwork/astar-docs/docs/use/how-to-guides/layer-1/astar-portal/transfer-tokens.md

 As a Polkadot parachain, Astar Network enables the transfer of assets between Polkadot and other parachains within its ecosystem.
 Likewise, assets, including the ASTR token, can be moved from Astar Network to Polkadot and other parachains.

-For seamless transfers, we suggest using Astar Portal's cross-chain transfer function.
+For cross-chain transfers, use the Astar Portal's cross-chain transfer function.

 Before starting a transfer, there are a few key things you'll need to know.